the-pear/android-perftracking/README.md

 * Tracking data of your app will get reflected in the relay portal after few hours.
 * By using charles or any network capture software you can confirm whether tracking data is send to eventhub or not before it gets reflected in relay portal.
-* Look for `https://perf-eventhub-prd-japaneast.servicebus.windows.net` in charles and check Response code is `201 Created` for `measurements`
+* Look for `https://perf-eventhub-prd-japaneast.servicebus.windows.net` in charles and check Response code is `201 Created` for `measurements`.
 * You can even verify this by enabling debug logs as shown in [Enable Debug Logs](#debug).
 You will see "SEND_METRIC" AND "SEND" in logs.

 ## <a name="changelog"></a> Changelog